Avenatti cast as both thief, generous lawyer at NYC trial

 Defense attorney Andrew Dalack said his client didn’t steal any money and had a fee agreement to share any money from the book deal.

-“This has no business in federal criminal court,” Dalack said.
+“This has no business in federal criminal court,” Dalack said, contending it was a fee dispute between a lawyer and his client.
 “And Mr. Avenatti is not guilty.”

 Dalack said Avenatti had “transformed a rather obscure adult entertainer into a household name” and loaned her hundreds of thousands of dollars only to be faced with false accusations from her.